bachbaongan/Project/SQL/8_week_SQL_Challenge/Case Study #3/README.md

 * Basic plan customers have limited access and can only stream their videos and is only available monthly at $9.90
 * Pro plan customers have no watch time limits and can download videos for offline viewing.
-* Pro plans start at $19.90 a month or $199 for an annual subscription.
+* Pro plans start at $19.90 monthly or $199 for an annual subscription.

 Customers can sign up for an initial 7-day free trial and will automatically continue with the pro monthly subscription plan unless they cancel, downgrade to basic or upgrade to an annual pro plan at any point during the trial.